isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     // Bad: b uses a, but a is declared after b.
     //      Construction order is b then a; destruction order is a then b.
-    //      So b touches a outside a's lifetime.
+    //      So b touches a outside the lifetime of a.

     class X {
         struct B {